couchbase/java-couchbase-encryption/README.md

-# Couchbase Java SDK Encryption Extension #
+# Couchbase Java SDK Field Level Encryption #

 This project contains the cryptographic algorithms and key store providers which are used by the Couchbase Java SDK to provide field level encryption.